elementor/elementor-developers-docs/src/hooks/frontend-content.md

 |-----------|------------|------------------------------------------------------------|
 | `content` | _`string`_ | The entire Elementor HTML output of the current page/post. |

-## Check whether to display the content
+## Check Whether or Not to Display the Content

-Membership plugins can use this filter hook to check if the user can see the page content.
+Membership addons can use this filter hook to check whether or not the user can see the page content.

 ```php
 /**